braze-inc/braze-docs/_docs/_hidden/private_betas/field_level_encryption.md

 # Field-level encryption

-> Using field-level encryption, you can seamlessly encrypt email addresses with AWS Key Management Service (KMS) and comply with industry regulations to minimize personally identifiable information (PII) shared in Braze.
+> Using field-level encryption, you can seamlessly encrypt email addresses with AWS Key Management Service (KMS) to minimize personally identifiable information (PII) shared in Braze.
 Encryption replaces sensitive data with ciphertext, which is unreadable encrypted information.

 {% alert important %}
 Field-level encryption is currently available as a beta feature.
 Contact your Braze account manager if you're interested in participating in this beta.